Liavek: Other appearances

-On May 12th, 2015, Diversion Publishing released Points of Departure: Liavek Stories; republishing a collection of short stories set in the world of Liavek, by Pamela Dean and Patricia C Wrede.
+Planned novel

+In 2012, Pamela Dean posted on her blog about working on a Liavek novel she had begun some time earlier, but it does not seem to have been published.

 Licensing

 In 2017, Shetterly announced that he and Bull were allowing the use of the Liavek setting at no cost, for works earning less than $3000, subject to certain conditions.